spatialos/CppBlankProject/README.md

   4. Add it to the `workers` definition in your SpatialOS launch configuration (e.g. `default_launch.json`)

-If you don't want to follow the steps manually, use [`worker_create.sh`](worker_create.sh) which will copy and rename the required files.
-Feel free to modify this script to suit your needs.

 ## Windows release builds

 On Windows, this project uses the [/MDd](https://msdn.microsoft.com/en-us/library/2kzt1wy3.aspx) build of the